Marwari people: Independent India

-In 1956, the All-India Marwari Federation opposed a linguistic organisation of states whilst buying up regional language newspapers in Maharashtra, Tamil Nadu and Andhra Pradesh.
+In 1956, the All-India Marwari Federation opposed a linguistic organisation of states while buying up regional language newspapers in Maharashtra, Tamil Nadu and Andhra Pradesh.
 Today, they control many of the country's largest media groups.

 The community's influence over the Indian economy declined following the country's 1991 economic reforms.
 From a peak of controlling 24 per cent of economic activity in 1990, it had fallen to less than 2 per cent in 2000.
 This reflects the growth of new industries outside of commodities trading and primary production.
 The figure for 2000 is considered to be lower than the position in 1939, when the community first began its resurgence.

 Language

-Marwari, or Marrubhasha, as it is referred to by Marwaris, is the traditional, historical, language of the Marwari ethnicity.
+Marwari, or Marrubhasha, as it is referred to by Marwaris, is the traditional historical language of the Marwaris.
 The Marwari language is closely related to the Rajasthani language.
-The latter evolved from the Old Gujarati (also called Old Western Rajasthani, Gujjar Bhakha or Maru-Gurjar), language spoken by the people in Gujarat and Rajasthan.
-It has been noted that throughout the state of Rajasthan, people avoid identifying their language by name, preferring to identify themselves as speaking "Rajasthani" with Marwari literature and taught as Rajasthani until secondary level.
+The latter evolved from the Old Gujarati (also called Old Western Rajasthani, Gujjar Bhakha or Maru-Gurjar) language spoken by the people in Gujarat and Rajasthan.
+It has been noted that throughout the state of Rajasthan, people avoid identifying their language by name, preferring to identify themselves as speaking "Rajasthani" with Marwari literature being taught as Rajasthani until secondary level.